-The task clustering is based on a peer-to-peer communication mechanism.
-When carrying out the fail-over scenarios, it can rarely result in split-brain scenarios, where the same task can be scheduled without knowing it is already scheduled somewhere else.
+Task clustering is based on a peer-to-peer communication mechanism, and when carrying out fail-over scenarios, it can rarely result in split-brain scenarios, where the same task can be scheduled without knowing it is already scheduled somewhere else.
 So the task implementors should make their best effort to make the task functionality idempotent, or come up with a mechanism to detect if the current task is already running elsewhere.

 Follow the steps given below to schedule a task.

 - Log in to the management console of the Data Services Server and select Data Services > Scheduled Tasks in the Main menu.

 - The Scheduled Tasks window opens.
 Click Add New Task.
 Fill the required information.

 You can configure a task to invoke a data service operation or to use a custom Java class that implements the

 org.wso2.carbon.dataservices.task.DataTaskinterface.
 To successfully create a task, provide the following set of properties: